redtree76/IS-403-final/index.md

 |  **Calibration and Processing** | Translates the absorbance readings measured by the sensor into cyanobacteria count.  |
 | **Filter** | Removes the cyanobacteria from the duckweed tank.  |

-<br> **3.1 Sensor**

-3.1.1. *State-of-the-Art Review* (Jingten)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Monitoring cyanobacteria is critical in water quality management and agriculture.
-However, most existing methods are designed for large scale environments like lakes, reservoirs and drinking water systems, and their application to compact, controlled setups like indoor duckweed farms remains limited.
-Current methods that are commonly used suffer from the trade-off between convenience and accuracy.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Methods such as ELISA kits (immunoassay-based) and Liquid Chromatography-Mass Spectrometry (LC-MS, chemical quantification of cyanotoxin) detect cyanotoxins with high specificity, but it requires lab processing, trained personnel, expensive and non-portable, thus not suitable for real-time or in-situ monitoring.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To provide timely alert of cyanobacteria growth for indoor duckweed farms, real-time sensing is vital.
-The current available technology could be summarized as satellite imaging, imaging with machine learning, and optical sensors.
-Satellite imaging that tracks surface-level bloom is commonly used for large water bodies, which lacks resolution for small-scale indoor systems.
-(NC State, 2021) Alternatively, machine learning may be applied along with imaging.
-While it is promising, they often depend on large datasets and computational resources, making it costly and highly dependent on the available data for training.
-Therefore in our project, we choose to focus on optical sensors, which are the most common form of sensor available on the market that provides real-time sensing.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Currently most optical sensors used for field research are fluorescence-based.
-While it is a promising solution for in-situ monitoring, its accuracy and reading is highly affected by environmental factors such as turbidity, temperature, or pH, which leads to unreliable estimation of biomass.
-Additionally, the complex calibration process also acts as a barrier to easy adoption by users to whom cyanobacteria monitoring may be a component to a complex system like duckweed farm.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To simplify the complex system and lower the cost of production, our project focuses on absorbance-based sensors.
-While it has lower accuracy compared to the fluorescence-based sensor, it is a necessary trade-off for it to address the limitation of cost and complexity in existing sensor systems.

 3.1.2. *Development of the Optical Sensor* (Isaac)